-The thing I hear the most from PAL mamas (and something I often thought myself) is that they will be able to breathe/ be happy/ celebrate once the baby is alive, and in their arms.
+The thing I hear the most from pregnant after loss mamas (and something I often thought myself) is that they will be able to breathe/ be happy/ celebrate once the baby is alive and in their arms.
 I get it, I really do.
 I felt the exact same way, but give yourself the liberty to celebrate something before that milestone – that so often feels eons away.

 3. Watch your growing belly.

-It gives you the chance see how it grows so quickly from month to month.
+It gives you the chance to see how it grows so quickly from month to month.

 4. Gain your confidence back.

 After experiencing a loss, confidence is often the first thing to do.
 Personally, I felt like my body had betrayed me and my first child.
 Unless you live with chronic pain and illness, or grow up close to someone who deals with chronic pain and illness, you instinctively trust your body to do what it’s supposed to do, especially during pregnancy.
 Documenting your pregnancy with pictures can help you restore some of that lost confidence and give you some visible markers of what your body can do, and has done.

 I started to really enjoy documenting my pregnancy with E, our last baby.
 I hardly had any preggo pictures with my first “rainbow.”
 That particularly made me sad, but it was very reflective of how I felt of the entire nine or so months – petrified of something going wrong, anxious, and leery of celebrating or being too happy about it or even crazier- jinxing it.
 I decided to make this last pregnancy one I would shamelessly celebrate.